Charles Wright (poet): Poet

 Wright began writing poetry while stationed in Italy during his army service, from 1957 to 1961, in the United States Army Intelligence Corps in Verona.
 On June 12, 2014, the Library of Congress announced that Wright would serve as Poet Laureate of the United States beginning on September 25, 2014.
 He retired from the position in May 2015.

 Works

-Beside the award-winning books Country Music (1982) and Black Zodiac (1997), Wright has published Chickamauga, Buffalo Yoga, Negative Blue, Appalachia, The World of the Ten Thousand Things: Poems 1980-1990, Zone Journals and Hard Freight.
+Besides the award-winning books Country Music (1982) and Black Zodiac (1997), Wright has published Chickamauga, Buffalo Yoga, Negative Blue, Appalachia, The World of the Ten Thousand Things: Poems 1980-1990, Zone Journals and Hard Freight.
 His work also appears in Blackbird, an online journal of literature and the arts.

 Wright has published two works of criticism, Halflife and Quarter Notes.

 Recognition

 His translation of Eugenio Montale's The Storm and Other Poems won him the PEN Translation Prize in 1979.
 In 1993, he received the Ruth Lilly Poetry Prize for his lifetime achievement.
+His poetry collection The World of the Ten Thousand Things was included by critic Harold Bloom in his list of works constituting the Western Canon.
 In 1996 he won the Lenore Marshall Poetry Prize from the Academy of American Poets for the collection Chickamauga (1995).
 Black Zodiac (1997) won him the National Book Critics Circle Award and the 1998 Pulitzer Prize.